jhachmer/GoMovie/README.md

   - Delete Entries
   - Split Genres and Actors
     - separate db tables for them
+  - Update Button for new movie info (poster, ratings)
+  - Color Grading of rows

 ### Routes:
 - GET /health : returns healthy if server is running